batocera-linux/batocera.linux/batocera-Changelog.md

 - Justifier gun type in emulationstation for pcsx-rearmed and mednafen cores
 - Justifier mapping and crosshair on libretro-snes9x
 - Daphne crosshair not hidden by default when a light gun is detected
-- Libretro-mesen light gun not loading up
+- Libretro-Mesen light gun not loading up
 - Vulkan driver version via System Information whne using a multi-GPU systems was sometimes wrong
 - Fix SteamDeck LCD mono audio which snuck in with the v39 release.
 - ScummVM configuration file location & ensure native file system is turned off
 - Duckstation: faster loading time when RetroAchievements are enabled
 - Color Computer .dsk floppy images accepted in ES.
 "Disk" altRomType added in Advanced Game Options
-- Hypseus SINGE light gun accuracy with selected ratio
+- Hypseus Singe light gun accuracy with selected ratio
-- Rpi4 udev rules when a gun is detected in Hypseus SINGE
+- Rpi4 udev rules when a gun is detected in Hypseus Singe
-- Scanlines not showing in Daphne/SINGE
+- Scanlines not showing in Daphne/Singe
 - Supermodel persistent crash in some cases with light guns
 ### Changed
 - RK3326 Replaced the mali-G31 driver with mesa3d